dsternlicht/RESTool/README.md

 ##### `queryParams` (array)
 An array of query param objects you want to add to your GET request.

-If your URL includes the name of the parameter, it will be used as part of the path rathen than as a query param.
-For example if your url is ``/api/contact/234/address`` you might make a paramter called ``contactId`` then set the URL as follows: ``/api/contact/:contactId/address``.
+If your URL includes the name of the parameter, it will be used as part of the path rather than as a query param.
+For example if your url is ``/api/contact/234/address`` you might make a parameter called ``contactId`` then set the URL as follows: ``/api/contact/:contactId/address``.

 Each query param item is an object.
 See [Input fields](#input-fields)